DPDK/dpdk/doc/guides/sample_app_ug/netmap_compatibility.rst

 Note that:

-*   rte_netmap_mmap() merely returns the address of a Intel® DPDK memzone.
+*   rte_netmap_mmap() merely returns the address of a DPDK memzone.
     The address, length, flags, offset, and so on arguments are therefore ignored completely.

 *   rte_netmap_poll() only supports infinite (negative) or zero time outs.
-    It effectively turns calls to the poll() system call made in a Netmap application into polling of the Intel® DPDK ports, changing the semantics of the usual POSIX defined poll.
+    It effectively turns calls to the poll() system call made in a Netmap application into polling of the DPDK ports, changing the semantics of the usual POSIX defined poll.

-*   Not all of Netmap's features are supported: "host rings", slot flags and so on are not supported or are simply not relevant in the Intel® DPDK model.
+*   Not all of Netmap's features are supported: "host rings", slot flags and so on are not supported or are simply not relevant in the DPDK model.

 *   The Netmap manual page states that "a device obtained through /dev/netmap also supports the ioctl supported by network devices".
     It is not the case with this compatibility layer.